jan379/quobyte-presales/elbencho/example_workloads/examples.md

 #elbencho --hostsfile /home/deploy/benchmarks/elbencho-clients.list -F -w -r -t 2 -d -n 100 -N 100 -s 1M -b 1M /quobyte/elbencho/

 # Metadata workloads

-# create some volumes to work in parallel to distribute metadata workload/ saturate metadata services:
-for i in $(seq 0 319); do qmgmt volume create r$i root root; done

 # write with <N> clients using 32 threads in one directory (which is a dedicated volume then).
 # needs (#clients * 32) volumes to work; otherwise adjust number of threads, clients or volumes.